edsonayllon/Minimal-Trading-App-ETH-ZRX/README.md

 ## Structure

-1. A user submits an open order.
+1. A user submits an order request.

-2. Based on the size of the trade, liquidity is sourced from RadarRelay and submitted along with the trade in the form of an array of one or more 0x orders.
+2. Based on the size of the request, one or multiple orders are made.
+This example takes ETH, wraps it to WETH, and trades it for ZRX on Radar Relay.

 Structure of each order: